 - NASA astronaut and USP graduate Christina Koch

 - Grammy Award-winning Latin Jazz musician Arturo O’Farrill

 - Materials scientist and author Dr. Ainissa Ramirez

 - and Pulitzer Prize-winning photojournalist Lynsey Addario

-In addition to the weekly Scholars Forum, students also have the opportunity to attend a wide variety of alternate events, including discussions, films, musical and theatrical performances, and field trips.
+In addition to the weekly Scholars Forum, students also have the opportunity to attend a wide variety of Alternate Forum events including:

 In order to successfully pass the course, students must attend a minimum of 12 Scholars Forum events over the course of the semester.
 A link to the full schedule of Scholars Forum events can be found by navigating the side menu of this page.
 University Scholars are required to successfully pass three semesters of Scholars Forum in their first four semesters in the program.
 University Honors students must complete one semester of Scholars Forum.